gbxyz/pepper/README.md

     additional validity period (used with domain `request` only)

+## CLAIMS AND FEE CHECKS

+Pepper provides limited support for the the launch and fee extensions:

+### CLAIMS CHECK

+The following command will extend the standard <check> command to perform a claims check as per Section 3.1.1. of [draft-ietf-eppext-launchphase](https://metacpan.org/pod/draft-ietf-eppext-launchphase).

+        pepper> check claims example.xyz

+The following command will extend the standard <check> command to perform a fee check as per Section 3.1.1. of [draft-brown-epp-fees-02](https://metacpan.org/pod/draft-brown-epp-fees-02).

+        pepper> check fee example.xyz COMMAND [CURRENCY [PERIOD]]

+`COMMAND` must be one of: `create`, `renew`, `transfer`, `restore`.
+`CURRENCY` is OPTIONAL but if provided, must be a three-character currency code.
+`PERIOD` is also OPTIONAL but if provided, must be an integer between 1 and 99.

 ## CREATING DOMAIN AND CONTACT OBJECTS

 Domains and contacts can be created using the `clone` command.